-Starkey M is located in the eastern part of the wellfield, and is an isolated cypress dome that is approximately 11 acres in size (Figure 84, Figure 98).
+Starkey M is located in the eastern part of the wellfield, and is an isolated cypress dome that is approximately 11 acres in size (Figure 85, Figure 99).

-Figure 98: Starkey M wetland
+Figure 99: Starkey M wetland

 The District has had a staff gage at this site since 1979 (SID 22122).
 TBW installed a stilling wetland well in 1983, which was replaced in 1995.
-In 2001, the District installed a wetland (SID 22123) and upland (SID 22819) well (Figure 98, Figure 99).
+In 2001, the District installed a wetland (SID 22123) and upland (SID 22819) well (Figure 99, Figure 100).
 Monitoring continues from these sites on a twice monthly basis at the time of this report.
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 99: Starkey M water levels
+Figure 100: Starkey M water levels

 Vegetation monitoring over the years showed that from 1979 to about 1990 arrowhead (Sagittaria graminea) was common in the center of the wetland near the staff gage, although by the mid-2000's maidencane and Andropogon spp.
 Had become more common than arrowhead.
 No subsidence has been noted, and the wetland is surrounded by mostly soils classified as mesic.
 An acceptable HNP was established at this wetland using cypress inflection points at 44.9 ft.
-NGVD29, and a proposed MFL of 43.1 feet NGVD29.
-The currently adopted MFL at this site is 43.0 feet NGVD29.
+NGVD29, resulting in an MFL of 43.1 feet NGVD29.
+The previously adopted MFL at this site was 43.0 feet NGVD29.

 The Starkey M wetland has a very natural-looking but small outlet, described as a "natural saddle," and surveyed at 0.4 feet below the elevation of the HNP (see Appendix B).
-Figure 99 shows that water levels regularly reach the HNP.
+Figure 100 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is located 1.1 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The Starkey M wetland is recommended to be kept as an adopted MFL site, with an MFL of 43.1 feet NGVD29.
-The difference between the current and proposed MFL is thought to be due to a more accurate benchmark elevation.
+The Starkey M wetland remains an adopted MFL site, with an MFL of 43.1 feet NGVD29.
+The difference between the current and previously adopted MFL is thought to be due to a more accurate benchmark elevation.